 - Tell us about no more than three “Big Pluses” listed above that describe you, with a VERY brief explanation.

 - Indicate when you would be available to start work in Washington D.C.

-Applications are considered on a rolling basis, but the final deadline for applying for this position is August 15, 2020.
-Please send your application to RJCoDirector@impactjustice.org
+Applications are considered on a rolling basis.
+Applications will be open until the position is filled.
+Please send your application to RJCoDirector@impactjustice.org.

 Location and Schedule:

 Work schedule: Full-time position at 40 hours per week, some weekends.
 Significant travel is required.
 Initially, training may be required in the Oakland office as you get up to speed.

 - Salary range is $115 – $145K

 - Generous benefits package including medical, dental, flex plan, 401(k).

 Equal Opportunity Employment